Immolare/artist-image-generator/README.txt

 === Artist Image Generator - AI image generation plugin for Wordpress ===
 Contributors: Immolare
-Tags: AI image, image generation, image editing, image creation, AI, OpenAI, DALL-E, DALL·E, visual art, creative design, artificial intelligence, digital art
+Tags: AI image, AI user profile, AI user avatar, image generation, image editing, image creation, AI, OpenAI, DALL-E 2, DALL·E 3, visual art, creative design, artificial intelligence, digital art
 Donate link: https://github.com/Immolare/artist-image-generator#make-a-donation-to-support-this-plugin-development
 Requires at least: 5.3
 Tested up to: 6.4
 Requires PHP: 7.4
-Stable tag: 1.0.11
+Stable tag: 1.0.12
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Create royalty-free images for your Wordpress site with the AI-powered Artist Image Generator plugin.
-Easy to use and beginner-friendly.
+Create AI images and edit existing ones with OpenAI DALL·E 2/3.
+Empower users with AI: craft WP profile avatars and use public forms to generate image through topics.

 == Description ==

-Artist Image Generator is a powerful WordPress plugin based on OpenAI DALL·E 2 that allows you to create and edit images using AI.
+Artist Image Generator is a powerful WordPress plugin based on OpenAI DALL·E 2 and DALL·E 3 that allows you to create and edit images using AI.
 This plugin provides three main methods for interacting with images:

 - **Image Generation** (free): Create original images from scratch based on a text prompt.
 You can request 1-10 images at a time with sizes of 256x256, 512x512, or 1024x1024 pixels.
 - **Image Variations** (free): Generate variations of a given image to add diversity and creativity to your designs.
-- **Shortcodes** (free): Generate a multiple choices form in a shortcode to allow users generate and download images
 - **Image Edits** (premium): Edit and extend existing images by uploading a mask.
 The prompt should describe the full new image, not just the erased area.
+- **Shortcodes** (free): Generate a multiple choices form in a shortcode to allow users generate and download images
+- **AI User Profile Picture/Avatar** (free): Generate a shortcode which allow user to generate an image and set it as WP profile picture

 ### Unlock Your Creativity with Artist Image Generator – An AI-Powered Image Creation Plugin for WordPress